2020–21 New Year's North American winter storm

 The 2020–21 New Year's North American winter storm was a major storm system that brought a wide swath of snow and ice to parts of the High Plains and Central and Northeastern United States during the New Years holiday from December 30–January 2.
 The system began developing early on December 30, and began spreading wintry precipitation to parts of Texas, coalescing into a low pressure system that formed near the western Gulf of Mexico.
 The winter storm tracked north and brought heavy snow, ice and strong winds to much of the center of the Midwest and interior parts of the Northeast and New England, causing widespread impacts and travel issues.

 Prior to the storm, Oklahoma declared a state of emergency for several dozen counties due to expected icy conditions; the ice storm came only a few months after a crippling ice storm impacted the state in late October.
 In other states, wintry weather caused up to 100,000 power outages.
 One person was killed by the storm in Missouri, due to treacherous roads.
 The storm caused over $35 million (2021 USD) in damages.
 It was unofficially named Winter Storm John by The Weather Channel.

 Meteorological history

 On December 30, an extratropical low formed over the northern Gulf of Mexico, to the south of Texas.
 Later that day, the low made landfall in southeastern Texas.
 In Western Texas, snow, freezing rain and sleet began to fall, prompting Winter Storm Warnings across the region and extending into Oklahoma.
-During the next couple of days, the system moved northeastward, strengthening and later bringing more wintry weather to the Northeast.
+In tandem with an upper-level low that was located over Mexico, during the next couple of days, the system moved northeastward, strengthening and later bringing more wintry weather to the Northeast.
+It did not strengthen appreciably, although a large plume of precipitation spread across the Midwest, Great Lakes and into Canada as well.
+The storm dissipated by January 3.